 Another key move proposed by this direction is to enhance the activities within parks.
 Council has committed to upgrading Bennett Park East to a mixed recreational park with skating and play facilities.
 There are opportunities to expand the activity offering in Jack Jewry Reserve as well as in Kokoda Park, Astley Park and Bennett Park West.
 This direction proposes the passive recreational parks to offer high quality, green and shaded spaces to relax, sit quietly and read a book as well as provide some opportunities for play and socialising.
 Opportunities for Aboriginal, cultural and natural heritage interpretation should also be considered.
-An important function of parks across the centre is to provide WSUD features and walking and cycling connections as part of the green networks linking open spaces.
-The design and development of the public domain across the Town Centre including parks and plazas should adhere to Crime Prevention Through Environmental Design (CPTED) principles.
+An important function of parks across the centre is to provide WSUD features and walking and cycling connections as part of the green networks linking the open spaces.

-There is an aspiration for St Marys Town Centre to have a Central Park which will be a space for events and performances.
-The Structure Plan has proposed this space to be integrated within the Civic Heart (refer to Place Outcome 1).
-The size, extents and configuration of this park as well as the activities within will be looked at as part of Council's planning for the Central Park.
+There is an aspiration for St Marys Town Centre to have a Town Park which will be a space for events and performances.
+The draft Structure Plan has proposed this space to be integrated within the Civic Heart (refer to Place Outcome 1).

-The Structure Plan has proposed a Master Plan to be prepared for the South Creek Park (potentially with the Kingsway Playing Fields) to enhance its current sporting activities, passive recreational offering, interface with South Creek, water quality and biodiversity (refer to Place Outcome 1).
+The draft Structure Plan has proposed a Master Plan to be prepared for the South Creek Park (potentially with the Kingsway Playing Fields) to enhance its current sporting activities, passive recreational offering, interface with South Creek, water quality and biodiversity (refer to Place Outcome 1).

-Please refer to pages 98-100 for the role, principles and functions of individual open spaces.
-This includes only the parks for which the Structure Plan proposes interventions for upgrades and improvements.
+Please refer to pages 94-96 for the role, principles and functions of individual open spaces.
+This includes only the parks for which the draft Structure Plan proposes interventions for upgrades and improvements.
 It excludes Victoria Park, the open space at the intersection of Glossop and Kurrajong streets and the three open spaces along Charles Hackett Drive.
 These initiatives together will increase the activation within open spaces and enhance their use across different times of the day and week.